 There were many temptations thrown my way, from school lunches, family parties, and holiday activities I had to show my self-control and not give in to the many unhealthy foods that were brought my way.
 When I wanted to cheat or quit the program, I had to fight.
 There were many nights where I wanted the bag of chips in the pantry or make a batch of cookies, but I knew I couldn’t.
 When I was attending a place where I knew they didn’t have the food I could eat I always had snacks on hand.
 (Having a snack has saved me many times.)
 Family parties and holiday activities really put my self-control to the test, but after those hard days, I felt like I won something.
 I was so proud of myself.
 The hard nights are the reasons I have the results that I do.

-After clean eating for a while people started to notice, not only my weight loss, but my confidence showing through.
+After following a Whole30-inspired diet for a while, people started to notice, not only my weight loss, but my confidence showing through.
 As a teenager weight is directly related to confidence.
 The people that questioned my change realized that it could benefit their lives as well.
 Many people have started the program because of me.
 My mom’s friend and her husband started on January 1st.
 They said if I can do it they can do it too.
 My friend has also started the program very recently, and I am helping her through it.
 Whenever she needs help she will ask me for advice or see if something is okay to eat or do.

 Fast forward to six months later.
 I have lost 45 pounds and feel like a new person.
 Before the Whole30 I was a very shy person, it was very hard for me to talk to people.
 But with this change I have gone through for the past six months while doing the Whole30 has made me break out of my shell and become a better person.
 I have not only changed myself but other people as well.
 I wish to help others start their new journey; it has made me a better person just knowing that I can be an inspiration to others.

 I feel like I am a whole new person.
 In school, I work harder and focus better.
 I fall asleep faster and sleep all through the night.
 I can get through the day without wanting to take a nap.
-I am overall a more confident and outgoing person.
+Overall, I feel more confident and outgoing.
 Just one simple month made me change for the better.
 Because of the Whole30 I like where I am with my weight and I learned to love myself.

 I hope my story will inspire others as well as show people that this change not only affects your body, but also your mental being.
 Like the Whole30 website shares, this is a lifestyle change, not the new fad diet.
 You will not only carry out this program for the 30 days but you will use this lifestyle for the rest of your life.
 I understand that I am young but you are never too old to start.